-The wetlands around Princetown support a wide variety of bird life, where we will cross the Gellibrand River on a trestle bridge to embark on one of our last sections to the 12 Apostles.
+The wetlands around Princetown support a wide variety of bird life, where we will cross the Gellibrand River on a trestle bridge to embark on one of our last sections close to the 12 Apostles.
 A pleasant walk through coastal scrub and escarpment will start to reveal stunning views of the looming Apostles.
 We will end our walk today at Gibson’s steps, taking in the eastern Apostles from sea level for a unique perspective.

 Day 7: Gibson Steps to 12 Apostles.
 Drive to Melbourne